retroactiongames/metalmercs-wiki/docs/factions/omnisphere-imperium.md

 To the Imperium, beauty and utility are not opposing ideals.
 A machine should function flawlessly.
 It should also be worthy of admiration.

-## Military and Technology

-Imperium mechs possess a distinctive non-humanoid, serpentine style.
-This design tradition contributes to the Imperium’s popular nickname: “the Dragon Riders.”

-Imperial battlefield doctrine emphasizes:
-- agility
-- speed
-- hit-and-run attacks
-- precision ambushes
-- heat damage
-- overwhelming opening volleys

-Although many Imperium mechs are lightly armored, they are extremely fast within their weight classes.

-Their signature technology is the advanced arcanite engine, which grants above-average speed and mobility.

-This mobility allows Imperial forces to strike quickly, disengage, and re-engage on favorable terms.

-## Blasters and Heat Warfare
+## Weapons and Doctrine

-One of the Imperium’s most distinctive weapon systems is the Blaster, a burst-damage laser weapon.

-Blasters accumulate and store multiple charges, then discharge them simultaneously during an attack.
-This allows a single opening volley to strike with two or three times the force of a conventional laser burst.

-Blasters are useful in prolonged battles, but they are especially dangerous during the first moments of an engagement, when Imperial forces can unleash concentrated fire and then withdraw to recharge.

-Imperium mechs also frequently use:
-- High Energy Cannons
-- Torchers
-- heat-focused weapon systems

-These weapons force opponents to manage overheating, internal damage, and mobility constraints.

-The Imperium exploits these weaknesses through superior speed, precise ambushes, and controlled disengagement.
+The Imperium's military philosophy reflects the same pursuit of excellence that shapes its culture.

+Rather than emphasizing overwhelming numbers or industrial efficiency, Imperial doctrine focuses on precision, mobility, initiative, and mastery.
+Commanders are encouraged to view warfare as both a science and an art, rewarding creativity, discipline, and adaptability over rigid adherence to doctrine.

+This philosophy is reflected in the distinctive appearance and performance of Imperial war machines.
+Lytherian mechs favor sleek, serpentine designs that sacrifice some armor protection in exchange for exceptional speed and agility.
+Their machines are often among the fastest in their weight class, allowing Imperial forces to dictate the terms of engagement and exploit weaknesses before an opponent can respond.

+The Imperium's signature technological achievement is the advanced arcanite engine, a propulsion system that provides superior mobility without sacrificing battlefield endurance.
+Combined with generations of refinement in neural interfaces, metallurgy, and weapons engineering, these systems have produced some of the most feared combat machines in the Core.

+Imperial forces rarely seek prolonged battles of attrition.
+Instead, they prefer rapid strikes, precision ambushes, concentrated opening volleys, and carefully timed withdrawals.
+Victory is achieved not by overpowering an opponent directly, but by controlling the flow of battle itself.

+This doctrine is reinforced by the Imperium's distinctive weapon systems.
+The most famous of these is the Blaster, a burst-fire energy weapon that stores multiple charges before releasing them in a devastating opening volley.
+While blasters are less efficient than conventional lasers during extended engagements, they excel at delivering overwhelming damage during the first moments of combat.
+Imperial commanders frequently use this advantage to strike hard, disengage, and reposition before an enemy can effectively respond.

+Imperial forces also make extensive use of heat warfare.
+Scorchers, High Energy Cannons, and other thermal weapons are employed not merely to damage opponents, but to overwhelm cooling systems, restrict mobility, and gradually reduce battlefield effectiveness.
+Once an enemy begins struggling with heat management, Imperial units exploit the resulting weaknesses through superior speed and maneuverability.

+Throughout the Core, Imperial mech pilots are often known as the **Dragon Riders**.
+Originally coined by outsiders, the nickname refers both to the serpentine appearance of Imperial mechs and to their style of warfare: swift, elegant, disciplined, and devastating when allowed to strike on their own terms.

 ### The Dragon Riders